-Marketing work is also how I paid my tuition during school since I worked at an advertising agency during school and as my first full-time job.
+Digital marketing side hustles are also how I paid my tuition during school.
+I worked at an advertising agency during school and as my first full-time job.

 The reason I think marketing is an awesome skill to sell online is because, in my experience, it’s a skill that’s in demand and that pays incredibly well.